At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 Don’t drive tired

-Driver fatigue is a killer.
-You’re six times more likely than any other driver to die in a crash if you’re fatigued.
+We’ve all seen the advertising campaigns, news, and medical reports on driver fatigue: it can be a killer.
+In fact, people driving ‘tired and fatigued’ are three times more likely than any other driver to die in a crash.
 Being awake for 17 hours straight has a similar effect on performance as a blood alcohol level of 0.05%.
-In 2015, more people died of fatigue-related crashes than alcohol-related crashes.
+In Australia, 20-30% of all road deaths and severe injuries are due to fatigue.

 What are the symptoms?